chromium/pdfium/README.md

 A typical `<directory>` name is `out/Debug`.

 ```
-use_goma = true  # Googlers only.
-Make sure goma is installed and running first.
+use_goma = false  # Googlers only.
+Ensure goma is installed and running first.
 is_debug = true  # Enable debugging features.

 # Set true to enable experimental Skia backend.